DeepStruct: Pretraining of Language Models for Structure Prediction

 \section{Acknowledgement}

 We would like to thank the anonymous reviewers for their suggestions and comments.
+We would also like to thank Fankun Zeng and Zijie Liu for their helpful inputs.
 This material is in part based upon work supported by Berkeley DeepDrive and Berkeley Artificial Intelligence Research.
 Xiao Liu, Zui Chen, Haoyun Hong, and Jie Tang are supported by the NSFC for Distinguished Young Scholar (61825602) and NSFC (61836013).